-Position Statements have also been approved by the Board and provides for a clear definition of the roles and responsibilities of the Chairperson, Chief Executive Officer as well as that of the Company Secretary.
+Position Statements have also been approved by the Board and provides for a clear definition of the roles and responsibilities of the Chairperson, Chief Executive Officer ("CEO") as well as that of the Company Secretary.
+The Position Statements were last reviewed in October 2020 and no change was brought to the document.